Tag: canning cherry juice

 You can use any jar up to the half-gallon size; the only difference between the sizes is the half-gallon has a longer processing time.

-Fill jars with tart cherry juice, leaving 1/4 inch headspace.
+If your juice has cooled, warm to simmering.
+Fill pre-warmed jars with tart cherry juice, leaving 1/4 inch headspace.
 Wipe jar rims with a paper towel wetted with white vinegar.
 Place lids on and screw on bands to fingertip tightness.

 Place jars in a water bath canner and add water to ensure jars are submerged by at least two inches of water.
 Turn stove on high and once the water is boiling, let boil / process for five minutes, or for ten minutes if you’re using half-gallon jars.
+(Add five minutes if you’re at elevations of 1,0001-6,000 feet.)
 If the pot stops boiling at any point, bring back to a boil and restart the timer.
-If you’re at a higher elevation, adjust your processing time using this chart.

 When the processing time is over, remove the pot from heat and let sit for five minutes.
 After five minutes is up, carefully use a jar lifter to remove the jars from the pot and set them on a thick towel on the counter overnight.